serebrov/serebrov.github.io-hugo/content/posts/2025-12-10-macbook-remote-access-from-ipad.md

   - Power connected to the hub too, iPad is charging from it

 What did not work:
-- Auido
+- Audio
   - not sure why, it seems that it should be working
   - maybe there is some setting or it picks up wrong output (maybe blackhole?)
-- Three finger touchpad gestures (same as in Teamveiwer and Jump Desktop)
+- Three finger touchpad gestures (same as in Teamviewer and Jump Desktop)
   - I also tried to physically connect the trackpad to iPad, gestures operate on iPad, not on mac

 Related links: